billscofield/HuaWei/linux/linux.md

     $ sudo -g dialer /usr/bin/cu

     Multiple users and groups may be present in a Runas_Spec, in which case the user may select any combination of users and groups via the -u and -g options.
 In this example:

     alan    ALL = (root, bin : operator, system) ALL alan    ALL = (root, bin : operator, system) PASSWD:ALL alan    ALL = (root, bin : operator, system) NOPASSWD:ALL

     user alan may run any command as either user root or bin, optionally setting the group to operator or system.

 -u user, --user=user

-    Run the command as a user other than the default target user (usually root).
+    Run the command as a user other than the default target user (usually root) .

     The user may be either a user name or a numeric user-ID (UID) prefixed with the ‘#’ character (e.g., #0 for UID 0).

-When running com‐ mands as a UID, many shells require that the ‘#’ be escaped with a backslash (‘\’).
+    When running com‐mands as a UID, many shells require that the ‘#’ be escaped with a backslash (‘\’).

     Some security policies may restrict UIDs to those listed in the password database.

     The sudoers policy allows UIDs that are not in the password database as long as the targetpw option is not set.
 Other security policies may not support this.

 -g group, --group=group

     Run the command with the primary group set to group instead of the primary group specified by the target user's password database entry.

     The group may be either a group name or a numeric group-ID (GID) prefixed with the ‘#’ character (e.g., #0 for GID 0).

     When running a command as a GID, many shells require that the ‘#’ be escaped with a backslash (‘\’).

-If no -u option is specified, the command will be run as the invok‐ ing user.
+    If no -u option is specified, the command will be run as the invoking user.

     In either case, the primary group will be set to group.
 The sudoers policy permits any of the target user's groups to be specified via the -g option as long as the -P option is not in use.